Make a Third-Party Claim to Controlled Goods CPR 85.4

 (7)"The court" has the same meaning as in paragraph 60.

-Making a claim suspends the sale.
+Filing a claim stops the sale.

 template